Table of Contents

 Prepare Halwa of 10-30 grams of Singhara flour (Singhare ke Atte ka Halwa) and eat.

-For eczema cure, dried singhara should be mixed with lemon juice and applied regularly on affected area.
+For eczema cure, dried singhara should be mixed with lemon juice and applied regularly on the affected area.

 6- Intestinal ulcer